sullyTheDev/masters-and-monsters/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.

+## Initial Setup

+You will need to re-create the `environment` folder containing the `environment.ts` and `environment.prod.ts` files and add the `firebaseConfig` value inside the object

+*NOTE* you can get the firebaseConfig value from https://console.firebase.google.com/u/1/project/masters-and-monsters/overview

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.